lsst/ctrl_bps/doc/lsst.ctrl.bps/quickstart.rst

 ^^^^^^^^^^^^^^^^^^^^

 The major differences to users are:

-* Quantum-backed Butler takes precedence over the execution Butler.
-  If the BPS configuration file contains *both* the ``executionButler`` and the ``finalJob`` sections, the quantum-backed Butler will be used during the workflow execution.

 * **bps report** shows a new job called **finalJob** in the detailed view.
   This job is responsible for transferring datasets from the quantum graph back